Gram21/BERT4DAT/README.md

 	- [prepareInput.py](./scripts/prepareInput.py): Script to preprocess the data
 	- [eval.py](./scripts/eval.py): Script used to proces the log produced for evaluation and calculate the metrics
 * [eval](./eval/) contains the results of all tested hyperparameter configurations for each task
+* [data](./data/) contains the already preprocessed data to be directly used in the notebooks.

+## Attribution
+The preprocessed datasets are based on the original dataset that can be found at [SoftwareDesignLab/Archie](https://github.com/SoftwareDesignLab/Archie).
+These datasets are used in the following papers:
+- Mirakhorli, M., & Cleland-Huang, J. (2016).
+Detecting, Tracing, and Monitoring Architectural Tactics in Code.
+IEEE Annals of the History of Computing, (03), 205-220.
+- Mirakhorli, M., Shin, Y., Cleland-Huang, J., & Cinar, M. (2012, June).
+A tactic-centric approach for automating traceability of quality concerns.
+In 2012 34th international conference on software engineering (ICSE) (pp. 639-649).
+IEEE.